 For the smoothest control, we recommend reserving Static IP Addresses on your network router for all devices, but this is often not necessary for proper operation with one exception: if you have added a device via the ‘Manual IP’ option, you will need to update the device if it does not have a static IP and its IP Address is changed by your router.
 Automatically discovered devices are automatically updated.
 Some routers rotate IP Addresses as often as every 24 hours, thus in some cases static IPs are quite necessary for proper operation.
 To update a Manual IP device, just open the Edit Device panel for the device and tap the top row with the address.

-Some devices that are automatically discovered are special exceptions: the Boxee Box and the Insteon SmartLinc 2412 are not automatically updated and should therefore always be given static IPs or DHCP reservations on your router.
 See your router’s instructions for details on how to reserve a static IP or if your router supports it just make a DHCP Reservation.

 Roomie Blaster adapters include 3 ports for infrared Emitter Cables or a Blaster Cable.
 The third port of the Roomie Triport Cable supports a Roomie Blaster Cable, or you may use the Roomie Dual Emitter Blaster Cable connected directly – included with Roomie Blaster Complete.
 A Blaster Cable is like a very high power emitter.
 You may place it anywhere in line of sight of the devices you want to control and it will control as many devices as it can see with a ~20 foot range.
 Typically, you might put a Blaster Cable’s output at the bottom or top of your equipment cabinet depending on the design.